 Regarding Scotch Church Cemetery.
 This church was deactivated and sold in 1973 and the church building burned in 1987.
 First burial in cemetery was in 1802 and last burial in 1891.
 Over 60 were transferred to nearby Van Vechten Cemetery after it became a public cemetery in 1883 and those transfer/reburials are listed on the last page, based on records from Van Vechten Cemetery.

 Also see . . .
 Scotch Church Cemetery.
 (Submitted on August 7, 2011, by Howard C. Ohlhous of Duanesburg, New York.)

 Additional keywords.
 United Presbyterian Church Cemetery Pattersonville

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 7, 2011, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 481 times since then and 22 times this year.
+It was originally submitted on August 7, 2011, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 611 times since then and 19 times this year.
 Photos: 1, 2. submitted on August 7, 2011, by Howard C. Ohlhous of Duanesburg, New York.
 3. submitted on January 26, 2013, by Howard C. Ohlhous of Duanesburg, New York.
 4. submitted on August 7, 2011, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.